inakizamores/Fullscreenify/README.md

 -   **Dynamic Updates:** Updates the displayed album art in real-time when the song changes.
 The update frequency is adjusted based on whether music is actively playing or paused.
 -   **Responsive Design:** Adapts to different screen sizes (desktop and mobile) for optimal viewing.
 -   **Hover Effects:** Control buttons, album art, and CD image have hover effects for visual feedback.
--   **Automatic Login Persistence:** Stores the Spotify access token in local storage to automatically log the user in on subsequent visits (until the token expires).
+-   **Automatic Login Persistence:** Stores the Spotify access token in local storage to automatically log the user in on subsequent visits.
+-   **Automatic Token Refresh:** Silently refreshes the Spotify access token in the background using a hidden iframe to ensure uninterrupted playback.
+-   **Session Expiration Handling:** Gracefully handles token expiration by displaying a modal that prompts the user to re-authenticate.
 -   **Dedicated Login Screen:** Presents a separate login screen with:
     -   **App Name and Description:** Clearly presents the app name "FULLSCREENIFY" and a brief description of its features.
     -   **Pulsating Spotify Button:** A visually engaging login button with the Spotify logo that pulsates subtly.